LazySammy/LOTUS/tutorials/PARAMETERS.md

 #### 🔵 ```dataset_path```
 - We need to know which files are paired within your dataset, so you need to fill a table with the filenames of each pair.
+- An example of such a file can be found [here](../tutorials/dataset.xlsx)
 - Options:
   - ```input/dataset.xlsx``` ☑️
   - ```<your_path>```